Comparisons

 Pick Slyce or Grifin

 Acorns and Stash both put your money in funds, not specific brands.
 Slyce and Grifin buy individual shares of the merchants you spend at.
-Slyce is free; Grifin charges a subscription.
+Both charge a subscription — Slyce a flat $9.99/month, Grifin a tiered one — so pick on the app experience and maturity, not price.

 Pick Slyce